-The discussion of motor driven fire apparatus, its many advantages over present apparatus, its reliability and endurance, will take more time and space than the genial editor of this valuable paper can give at any one issue.
-I will therefore, by his permission write a number of articles, one to be published each week, in which I will try to show the advantages of motor driven apparatus over the present apparatus, comparative cost of maintenance, the increased efficiency in the fire department, and the great advantage and reliability by having one piece of apparatus equipped with a pumping equipment.
+The discussion of motor-driven fire apparatus, its many advantages over present apparatus, its reliability, and endurance, will take more time and space than the genial editor of this valuable paper can give at any one issue.
+I will, therefore, by his permission write a number of articles, one to be published each week, in which I will try to show the advantages of motor-driven apparatus over the present apparatus, comparative cost of maintenance, the increased efficiency in the fire department, and the great advantage and reliability by having one piece of apparatus equipped with a piece of pumping equipment.

-To all of us the pleasure automobile and the commercial motor trucks are apparently of little interest because we know their superiority to the horse-drawn vehicles, which they have replaced.
+To all of us, the pleasure automobile and the commercial motor trucks are apparently of little interest because we know their superiority to the horse-drawn vehicles, which they have replaced.
 The commercial truck is considered a valuable adjunct to a person or corporation’s business when needed.
-Time and money is saved by use of the motor vehicle.
-The reliability and durability of the modern motor truck is beyond question.
+Time and money are saved by the use of the motor vehicle.
+The reliability and durability of the modern motor truck are beyond question.

-Now then, why is not the motor driven fire apparatus equally as valuable to you in the saving of life and property?
-In the case of fire, the motor truck is there ready to go to where the alarm of fire was sent from without waiting for some teamster to hitch up his horses and run then a block or more to the fire house and to hitch them onto the hose cart or hose wagon or wait for some automobile to come along and hitch onto this and draw the hose reel to the scene of fire and when the hose reel gets to the fire, the men find that nearly all their tools have been lost out of the tool box because the reel had been drawn at a greater rate of speed than it was built for.
-The same applies when autos draw the horse-drawn trucks or hook and ladder truck.
+Now then, why is not the motor-driven fire apparatus equally as valuable to you in the saving of life and property?
+In the case of fire, the motor truck is there ready to go to where the alarm of fire was sent from without waiting for some teamster to hitch up his horses and run then a block or more to the firehouse and to hitch them onto the hose cart or hose wagon or wait for some automobile to come along and hitch onto this and draw the hose reel to the scene of the fire and when the hose reel gets to the fire, the men find that nearly all their tools have been lost out of the toolbox because the reel had been drawn at a greater rate of speed than it was built for.
+The same applies when autos draw the horse-drawn trucks or hook and ladder trucks.
 The practice of drawing these trucks to fires with automobiles at a fast rate of speed is a dangerous proposition.

 I am confident that any new apparatus that the village may purchase will receive proper care and attention.